 Firstly.
 Secondly.
 However, it did.
 In conclusion.
 Moreover the movie launched, because it is a success.
 However.
 In conclusion.
 Similarly.
 Therefore.
 In other words.
 For instance.
 In addition, after that.

-Following on from the 2002 award winning documentary The Game of Their Lives, VeryMuchSo productions was granted permission from the North Korean film authorities to make a second documentary: an observational film following two young gymnasts, 13 year old Pak Hyon Sun and 11 year old Kim Song Yun, and their families for over eight months in the lead up to the Mass Games—involving a cast of thousands in a choreographed socialist realism spectacular—the biggest and most elaborate human performance on earth.
+Following on from the 2002 award-winning documentary The Game of Their Lives, VeryMuchSo Productions gained permission from the North Korean film authorities to make a second documentary: an observational film following two young gymnasts, 13-year-old Pak Hyon Sun and 11-year-old Kim Song Yun, and their families for over eight months in the lead up to the Mass Games—involving a cast of thousands in a choreographed socialist realism spectacular—the biggest and most elaborate human performance on earth.

 Western eyes, for the very first time, have a unique insight into North Korean society, its people, its way of life, and its total devotion to their leader and ruler, Kim Jong Il.

 Images from A State of Mind were used for Faithless’ hit music video ‘I Want More’.

 The film was broadcast on BBC4 and ARTE in June 2004.